toxinu/sofart/README.rst

 You can easily write your own serializer, have a look at ``serializers/_msgpack.py`` or ``_json.py`` file.

-Remember that if someone write Ruby or other language driver for sofart, maybe using ``Pickle`` could be difficult...
+Remember that if someone write Ruby or other language driver for sofart, maybe using ``msgpack`` could be a good idea.

 Docs
 ----